 First, Understand SGD-MYR Exchange Rate

 The Singapore dollar to Malaysia ringgit exchange rate is not a single direct conversion rate.
-It is first converted from SGD to United States dollar (USD) and then from USD to MYR — yes, twice.
+It is first converted from SGD to USD and then from USD to MYR — yes, twice.
 So, the SGD-MYR exchange rate is also influenced by the United States dollar, which is one of the causes in the depreciation of MYR since 2015.

-Once the "official / international / market" rate is determined (this is the "raw" rate that is often published online, I will refer to it as "official rate" for simplicity), it will be marked-up to include the seller's commission before being published as "selling" rate.
+Once the "official / international / market" rate is determined (I will use "official rate" in this post for simplicity), it will be marked-up to include the seller's commissions before being published as "selling" rate.
 Travellers will usually see the "selling" rate outside money changers or banks, not the "official" rate.

 Exchange Currency at Money Changers